braeden-kelly/cm25-gomlbkwps/problems-and-solutions.md

 3. Rename the file(s) back to the original name(s).

-4. Now that you have staged their deletions, the files will show up as [untracked](./terminology.md#untracked) which means you can use the "[ignoring untracked files](./problems-and-solutions.md#ignoring-untracked-files)" solution.
+4. Now that you have staged their deletions, the files will show up as [untracked](./terminology.md#untracked) which means you can use the [ignoring untracked files solution](./problems-and-solutions.md#ignoring-untracked-files).

 ## Save Changes